 - Over-the-counter medication or heating pads don’t seem to help

-- Last the entirety of your period or last even after your period is over
+- Last the entirety of your period or after your period is over

 - Cost you valuable sleep, making you feel exhausted throughout the day